Tottenham sign Middlesbrough defender Spence

 Last updated on .From the section Tottenham

-Tottenham have signed Middlesbrough defender Djed Spence on a five-year deal.
+Tottenham have signed Middlesbrough defender Djed Spence in a deal worth up to £20m.

-The 21-year-old right-back spent last season on loan with Nottingham Forest, helping them secure promotion to the Premier League after a 23-year absence.
+The England Under-21 right-back spent last season on loan with Nottingham Forest, helping them secure promotion to the Premier League.

+"I bring excitement, skill, speed.
+I just want to excite the fans and play well," he said.

+Spence is Spurs manager Antonio Conte's sixth signing of the summer, following goalkeeper Fraser Forster, defender Clement Lenglet, midfielder Yves Bissouma and forwards Ivan Perisic and Richarlison.

-He scored three goals in 46 games in all competitions for Forest.
+Spence, who joined Middlesbrough from Fulham's academy in 2018, scored three goals in 46 games in all competitions for Forest last season.

-Spence, who has played for England Under-21s, joined Middlesbrough from Fulham's academy in 2018.
+He was named in the EFL Championship Team of the Season and the PFA Championship Team of the Year, having won the Championship player of the month and goal of the month awards for March.

+Spence said: "Last year was a great season, the stuff of dreams really.

 Find all the latest football transfers on our dedicated page.